Financing Options

 Depending on the type and nature of the business, buyers can seek joint venture relationships by inviting interested equity partners into their business opportunity in exchange for a portion of business ownership.
 The percentage of business ownership is generally negotiated between the buyer and the investor and includes terms and conditions for recoupment (or return on investment) for the investor.
 The upside of such an approach to raising purchasing funds is the faster access to capital and these types of loans are based more on the potential profitability of the business and less on your personal creditworthiness.
 The downside is the diluted ownership position for you, the business owner.
 One key element sought by investors when considering your “investability” is the intrinsic value you bring to the table.
 Be sure to understand your strengths and weaknesses, along with your special or unique skills and experiences, which make you an important component to the investment.

-Another option to consider is the EB-5 Immigrant Investment Visa Program.
-For those potential candidates who qualify, this program allows a non-U.S. citizen to seek a business investment in the United States which leads to granting a citizenship visa.
+Other options to consider are the EB-2 and EB-5 Immigrant Investment Visa Programs.
+For those potential candidates who qualify, these programs allow a non-U.S. citizen to seek a business investment in the United States which leads to granting a citizenship visa.
 Certain conditions need to be met, but in general, the business investment requires between $500,000 to $1,000,000, depending on the economic area, and must generate a minimum of 10 local jobs.

 Which type of financing is best for you?